dlanza1/ExDeMon/doc/users-manual/monitor-notificator.md

 ## Constant status notificator

-If a metric has been in configured statuses during the configured period, it produces a notification.
+If a metric has been in configured statuses during the configured period (and maximum times if configured), it produces a notification.

 Possible statuses are: error, warning, ok, exception.